How to Take Your College Search to Expert Level

 - Average class size is a good starter question.
 But, what you may actually want to know is just how many of your classes will be small and how many will be large lecture halls?
 For example, at Roger Williams we are able to explain that 99% of our classes have fewer than 40 students.
 And, the biggest class size we ever teach is 60.
 For us, small classes allow for a more interactive and hands-on learning experience.

 - The number of student organizations gives you a sense of the breadth of opportunities.
 But, what about depth?
 Many college graduates report that some of their best experiences came from leadership opportunities.
 If deeper involvement and contribution to an organization is appealing to you, find out about leadership opportunities on campus.
 And, remember, to maximize your high school experience and best prepare for the college involvement, think about the quality and depth of involvement in your activities versus the number of activities in which you are involved.

 This process is all about learning – understanding the environment and programs that are right for you, and understanding the offerings and strengths of various colleges.
 The best way to do this is to ask probing questions like these.
 Continue to dig deeper!

 If you found this advice helpful, continue to check back here for more advice and tips to come.
 And remember that our admission counselors are always happy to answer questions for you!
-We'd love to welcome you to campus for one of our visit opportunities!
+We'd love to connect with you at one of our in-person or virtual visit opportunities!
 Explore all options and pick the one that best meets your needs and schedule.Tips and Advice Blog